-An analysis of steps taken by Argentina in fulfilment of its international level pledges shows that Argentina has facilitated the completion of 73% of visits and has a high response rate for communications (responding 82% of communications).
+An analysis of steps taken by Argentina in fulfilment of its international level pledges shows that Argentina has facilitated the completion of most of visits and has a high response rate for communications.
 Argentina engages strongly with its own UPR (e.g., it submitted mid-term reports on implementation) and the UPR reviews of other states (it participated in 120 reviews during the first cycle and 189 during the second cycle).